Getting Started¤

 - Does not include built-in tools for preprocessing or postprocessing.

-- The energyscope Python Library makes it easier to run EnergyScope models and includes helpers for postprocessing results and visualizing outputs.
+Python Library makes it easier to run EnergyScope models and includes helpers for postprocessing results and visualizing outputs. - AMPL is automatically installed and configured when installing the library — no manual AMPL setup is required.

 - May be less flexible and not compatible with all EnergyScope versions.